IBM/aspera-cli/docs/README.erb.md

 For instance, Aspera Connect Client can be installed by visiting the page: [https://www.ibm.com/aspera/connect/](https://www.ibm.com/aspera/connect/).

-<%=$tool%> will detect most of Aspera transfer products in standard locations and use the first one found.
+<%=tool%> will detect most of Aspera transfer products in standard locations and use the first one found.
 Refer to section [FASP](#client) for details on how to select a client or set path to the FASP protocol.

 Several methods are provided on how to start a transfer.
 Use of a local client is one of them, but